CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 By default, WJH monitors all layer 1, layer 2, layer 3, buffer, tunnel, and ACL related issues.
 You can configure WJH to monitor specific types of dropped packets only.

 Edit the `/etc/what-just-happened/what-just-happened.json` file and remove the drop category value from inside the square brackets ([]).
-You must restart the WJH service after you edit the file.
+After you edit the file, you must restart the WJH service with the `sudo systemctl restart what-just-happened` command.

 The following example configures WJH to only monitor forwarding, tunnel, and ACL packet drops: